lainchan/lainchan/README.md

 [o]: http://omegadev.org/

+## Requirements
+ 1. PHP >= 5.2.0
+ 2. php-gd
+ 3. php-pdo with appropriate driver for your database

 ## Installation
  1. Tinyboard requires an SQL database and a user to work.
 Create one.
  2. Import 'install.sql' into the database.
 There are several ways to do this.